tazjin/defer.rs/README.md

 * `Drop` is not guaranteed to run in case of panics or program aborts, if you need support for that check out [scopeguard](https://github.com/bluss/scopeguard)
+* `undefer` could be implemented safely by, for example, carrying a boolean that by default causes execution to happen but can be flipped to disable it

 ## Further reading: